 “Planting a tree” for a happy occasion has become almost a Jewish stereotype, but it really is a huge mitzvah.

-The classic way to plant a tree in Israel is through the Jewish National Fund (KerenHa-Kayemet Le-Yisrael).
-For over a century, they have planted 250 million trees and helped to revitalize Israel through reforestation, research, land and water management, community building, education, and accessibility.
-Visit their site to learn more and plant trees.
+The classic way to plant a tree in Israel is through the Jewish National Fund.
+In over a century, they have planted 250 million trees and helped to revitalize Israel through reforestation, research, land and water management, community building, education, and accessibility.
+Visit their site to learn more and to plant trees.

 And we can take this mitzvah to the whole world:

 The Bible forbids chopping down fruit trees in a time of siege (Deuteronomy 20:19-20).
 In Jewish law (halakhah), this was expanded to a general principle known as Bal Taschit, do not wantonly destroy anything.
 You could call this the premier environmental mitzvah (good deed, imperative).
-Discuss with the members of your household and communities how to decrease waste: reduce, reuse, recycle. not only in our homes, but our businesses, religious communities, and organizations.
+In modern times, we can do this by following the waste-reduction principles of: reduce, reuse, recycle. not only in our homes, but our businesses, religious communities, and organizations.

 Featured Image: Redwood Trees, Big Basin, California